How does it feel like to have dreams?

 During this challenging time, I was fortunate to receive help from my uncle.
 His support was invaluable, especially when I needed to focus on my studies.
 His assistance allowed me to balance caregiving duties with school commitments.

-A few months later, Bondowoso’s campus expo, in collaboration with Primagama, organized a tryout for SBMPTN.
-I decided to participate, wanting to test my abilities after months of not studying.
-To my surprise, I made it to the top 10 and received a scholarship for intensive SBMPTN preparation at Primagama Bondowoso.
-It was a turning point.
+A few months later, something unexpected happened.
+There was a campus expo in Bondowoso, organized in collaboration with Primagama, and they held an SBMPTN tryout.
+I joined, mostly just to see where I stood after months of not studying.
+To my surprise, I placed in the top 10 and as a result, I was awarded a scholarship for an intensive SBMPTN prep course at Primagama Bondowoso.
+That moment felt like a real turning point.

 Part 4: University and Beyond

-The university environment was a total contrast to my rural upbringing, offering resources, opportunities, and a community of driven individuals that I had never experienced before.
-This new world opened my eyes to possibilities that once seemed out of reach.
+Varsity life at ITS was a world apart from my rural upbringing.
+Suddenly, I was surrounded by resources, opportunities, and a community of passionate, driven people, things I had never experienced before.
+It felt like a whole new world, one that opened my eyes to dreams I used to think were out of reach.

-At ITS, I let myself focus on my studies and took advantage of every opportunity to grow academically and personally.
-The supportive environment and encouragement from my professors fueled my ambition.
-In 2019, I was invited to come to Biro Keuangan ITS, they offered me Bidikmisi On Going Scholarship.
-For the first time, I began to believe that anything was possible.
+At ITS, I allowed myself to focus fully on my studies.
+I grabbed every chance to grow both academically and personally.
+The supportive environment and encouragement from my professors pushed me to aim higher.
+Then in 2019, something incredible happened.
+I was called in by the Biro Keuangan, and they offered me the Bidikmisi On-Going Scholarship.
+For the first time, I genuinely started to believe that anything was possible.

-One of the most transformative experiences during my time at ITS was being accepted into a fully funded exchange program at Chulalongkorn University in Thailand 2020.
-Studying abroad was a dream I never dared to entertain, yet there I was, living it.
-This experience broadened my horizons, exposing me to different cultures, ideas, and academic practices.
-It reinforced the belief that with determination and the right opportunities, one could achieve anything.
+One of the most life changing moments came in 2020, when I was accepted into a fully funded exchange program at Chulalongkorn University in Thailand.
+Studying abroad had always felt like an impossible dream, yet there I was, living it.
+That experience opened my mind even more, exposing me to new cultures, ideas, and ways of learning.
+It reminded me that with determination and the right support, even the wildest dreams can come true.

 A few months later, I applied for PhD programs at many prestigious universities abroad, including ETH Zurich, University of Zurich, and University of Vienna.
 Finally, I received the news I got an LoA (Letter of Acceptance) from all three universities for my PhD studies.